-Hematopoietic dysplasia in such patients may result from medications, opportunistic infection, and/or a direct effect of HIV on hematopoietic progenitors [199,200].
-Thus, serologic screening for HIV should be considered in patients with unexplained cytopenia(s) and/or myelodysplasia.
-MDS that occurs in patients with HIV infection are more likely to have complex cytogenetics (including 7q-/7-) and shorter survival than non-HIV infected patients .
+Hematopoietic dysplasia in such patients may result from medications, opportunistic infection, and/or a direct effect of HIV on hematopoietic progenitors [200,201].
+Thus, serologic screening for HIV should be considered in patients with unexplained cytopenia(s) and/or dysplasia.
+MDS that occurs in patients with HIV infection are more likely to have complex cytogenetics (including 7q-/7-) and shorter survival than non-HIV-infected patients .
 (See "Acute and early HIV infection: Treatment".)

-Medications — The use of a number of medications, including granulocyte colony stimulating factor , valproic acid , mycophenolate mofetil [208,209], ganciclovir [209,210], and alemtuzumab , has been associated with acquired dysplastic changes, including macrocytosis, abnormal (reduced) neutrophil lobulation, neutropenia, thrombocytopenia, and dysplastic changes in all three cell lines on bone marrow examination.
+Medications — The use of a number of medications, including granulocyte colony-stimulating factor , valproic acid , mycophenolate mofetil [209,210], ganciclovir [210,211], and alemtuzumab , has been associated with acquired dysplastic changes, including macrocytosis, abnormal (reduced) neutrophil lobulation, neutropenia, thrombocytopenia, and dysplastic changes in all three cell lines on bone marrow examination.
 Methotrexate or alkylating agents such as cyclophosphamide, sometimes used to treatment autoimmune disorders, can cause dysplasia.
-In most of the reported cases these changes were reversible on reduction or discontinuation of these medications, usually over a period of several weeks.
+In most of the reported cases, these changes were reversible on reduction or discontinuation of these medications, usually over a period of several weeks.
 Repeat bone marrow examinations may be necessary in complicated cases to confirm the diagnosis.

-WHO CLASSIFICATION — Myelodysplastic syndrome (MDS) is classified using the World Health Organization (WHO) classification system based upon a combination of morphology, immunophenotype, genetics, and clinical features (table 9) .
+WHO CLASSIFICATION — The MDS are classified using the World Health Organization (WHO) classification system based upon a combination of morphology, immunophenotype, genetics, and clinical features (table 14) [151,213].
 This classification attempts to identify biologic entities in the hopes that future work will elucidate molecular pathways that might be amenable to targeted therapies.
-The WHO classification system was built upon the French American British (FAB) Cooperative Group classification, which continues in the vernacular (table 10) .
+The WHO classification system was built upon the French-American-British (FAB) Cooperative Group classification, which continues in the vernacular (table 15) .
 These classification systems are complicated and require morphologic evaluation by an expert hematopathologist .

-●Refractory cytopenia with unilineage dysplasia (refractory anemia, refractory neutropenia, or refractory thrombocytopenia) – <5 percent
+●MDS with single lineage dysplasia (previously called "refractory cytopenia with unilineage dysplasia," which includes refractory anemia, refractory neutropenia, and refractory thrombocytopenia) – <5 percent

-●Refractory cytopenia with multilineage dysplasia – 70 percent
+●MDS with multilineage dysplasia (previously called "refractory cytopenia with multilineage dysplasia") – 70 percent

 ●MDS with isolated del(5q) – 5 percent